sayeedkhalshi/content-creation/concept-book/wrong-with-the-education-system.md

 14. Doesn't tell how to act on learning and how to make the education system running in a care phase.

-15. Implements this from very early of childhood and things are so disconnected that a lot of hidden flows of threads keep running without being evaluated in the learning technique phase, keeps running recommended flows without getting noticed.
+15. Implements this from very early of childhood and things are so disconnected that a lot of hidden flows of threads keep running without being evaluated in the learning technique phase, keeps running recommended pflows without getting noticed.
 So the intention are already blocked, desires are scattered.

 ## Singularity of Root cause